How Serious Is The California Water Shortage?

 Saving Water Is No Rocket Science, You Too Can Do It!

 Our aquifers and reservoirs cannot refill alone in a relatively short period of time without our help.
 Change starts with each one of us and NOW is a good time to start working on it to provide a better future for the next generation.
+While some storms during the year leave houses flooded and families searching for Water Damage Restoration San Bernardino services, this overflow of water causes unnecessary damage and does not do anything to mitigate the water shortage as the water is removed and finally ends up unusable.
 2014 has been the worst year since the drought has re-taken over California, and, according to a recently issued report by The Journal of the American Geophysical Union, the last 3 years of drought have been the worse experienced in 1,200 years!

 There are a number of ways to save water, and they all start with you.
 Here are 18 tips from the Water Use It Wisely website: